planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 * :guilabel:`Loose BBOX`—If enabled, only the bounding box of a geometry is used.
 This can result in a significant performance gain, but at the expense of total accuracy.
 Some geometries may be considered inside a bounding box when they are technically outside it.
 If you are mostly connecting to this data via WMS, this flag can be set safely since a loss of some accuracy is usually acceptable.
 However, if you are using WFS, and especially if making use of BBOX filtering capabilities, this flag should *not* be set.
 * :guilabel:`Prepared statements`—Enabling prepared statements can degrade performance.
 Do not set this option to true.
-* :guilabel:`Estimated extends`—If enabled the extent is computed with the actual bounds, performing a full table scan and returning an accurate result.
+* :guilabel:`Estimated extents`—If enabled the extent is computed with the actual bounds, performing a full table scan and returning an accurate result.
 If disabled, extent is estimated from the spatial index, which is faster but less accurate.

-.. todo:: should that not be 'estimated extents'?
-Is the GeoServer GUI text wrong?

 The following three parameters related to connection pooling are available for every database backed data store, not PostGIS data stores.
 A connection pool keeps a certain number of connections open, so there is no need to open a new connection each time one is needed, eliminating the overhead of opening and closing a new connection.

 * :guilabel:`Max connections`—Maximum number of connections the connection pool can retain.
 When the maximum number of connections is exceeded, additional requests that require a database connection will be suspended until a connection from the pool becomes available.
 The maximum number of connections limits the number of concurrent requests that can be made against the database.
 * :guilabel:`Min connections`—Minimum number of connections the pool will retain.
 These  connections remain even when there are no active requests.
 When this number of connections is exceeded responding to requests, additional connections are opened until the pool reaches its maximum size (see above).
-* :guilabel:`validate connections`—Indicates whether connections from the pool should be validated before they are used.
+* :guilabel:`Validate connections`—Indicates whether connections from the pool should be validated before they are used.
 A connection in the pool can become invalid for a number of reasons including network errors, database server timeout, and so on.
 When this option is selected an invalid connection will never be used, preventing client errors.
 The downside of setting this option is that a performance penalty is incurred validating connections.